A look back at 2009

 We also had to cave in and get a fax number - we use MyFax and are happy with it so far.

-Competitive landscape: From "new tool" to "the one to beat"
+Competitive landscape: From 'new tool' to 'the one to beat'

 My, it seemed that 2009 was the year of new wireframing tools.
 Someone even complained that we're drowning in them!

-In just a few months Mockups went from being this quirky little new tool with a scrappy, never-seen-before hand-drawn interface to being "the gold standard", the one to beat.
+In just a few months Mockups went from being this quirky little new tool with a scrappy, never-seen-before hand-drawn interface to being 'the gold standard', the one to beat.

 I really didn't expect this transition, and while it's a nice feeling, it's going to take me a little while to get used to this new role.
 Like Val says, it's easier to get to the top than to stay at the top.

-We don't pay too much attention to our competitors - we'd rather spend our time on listening to our customers and giving them what they need - but from what we've seen a number of our features have been included in other tools, which is very flattering. ๐Ÿ˜‰
+We don't pay too much attention to our competitors - we'd rather spend our time on listening to our customers and giving them what they need - but from what we've seen a number of our features have been included in other tools, which is very flattering. 😉 It doesn't look like any other tool in our same price-range is gaining much traction, but even if they do, if we continue to focus on usability and customer service, I think we'll be fine.

 The Internet is a big place, there's plenty of room for multiple players.
 We know Mockups is not for everyone, and that's totally fine.

-If you'd like to get a sense of the competitive landscape we're in,ย follow the tweets from all the wireframing tool makers we know of via this list: balsamiq/wireframing-tools.
+If you'd like to get a sense of the competitive landscape we're in, follow the tweets from all the wireframing tool makers we know of via this list: balsamiq/wireframing-tools.

 Mistakes

-Before we go I'd like to reflect on some of the mistakes I've made this year, or at least the ones I have identified as such - I might be making more that I'm not even aware of right now! ๐Ÿ™‚
+Before we go I'd like to reflect on some of the mistakes I've made this year, or at least the ones I have identified as such - I might be making more that I'm not even aware of right now! 🙂

-A really broken build: this was the most "visible" mistake of the year, when I published a bad build and left the house right after it.
+A really broken build: this was the most 'visible' mistake of the year, when I published a bad build and left the house right after it.
 We were able to fix it in a couple of hours but now that we have so many customers, even a couple of hours can cost us.
-Here's my apology - look at the comments to get a sense of how great our customers are. ๐Ÿ™‚
+Here's my apology - look at the comments to get a sense of how great our customers are. 🙂

 Accountants: this year I learned (through stressful mistakes) that finding accountants and lawyers who have the exact experience you need (in my case both international taxation experience AND being bilingual Italian/English) is both extremely hard and extremely important.
-Also, if you're a founder of a startup that has all of its employees in the same country, don't come to me wining about bureaucracy...you got it easy my friend! ๐Ÿ™‚
+Also, if you're a founder of a startup that has all of its employees in the same country, don't come to me wining about bureaucracy...you got it easy my friend! 🙂

 Setting wrong expectations for the Web App: right, the web app.
-That's been "the other thing" that we've been working on all year, our "next big thing" that's been in private beta for a few months now.
+That's been 'the other thing' that we've been working on all year, our 'next big thing' that's been in private beta for a few months now.
 The mistake I made about the web app is to not realize that with all that we have going on, we'd really only be able to dedicate tiny amounts of time to it.
 We've been working with an external contractor on it for a while - and it's really very close to where we want v1.0 to be - but without having at least one person dedicated to it in-house, and zero revenue, it's been hard to justify investing the time on it.
 I guess I thought we'd have more time.
 We are fixing this staffing issue very soon, and are very eager to get the web app in your hands early in 2010.
 It won't be perfect, but it will be a start, and I consider it a key part of our strategy in the future.
 Thank you for your patience on this one, and sorry for promising earlier releases.
 We live and learn.

 Onward!